Genetic history of the British Isles: Paleolithic

 After the Last Glacial Maximum, there is evidence of repopulation of Britain and Ireland during the late Upper Paleolithic from c.
-13,500 BCE.
+13,500 BC.
 Human skeletal remains from this period are rare.
-They include a female from Gough’s Cave, an individual who is genetically similar to the c.
+They include a female from Gough's Cave, an individual who is genetically similar to the c.
 15,000 year old individual ('Goyet-Q2') from Goyet Caves, Belgium.
-The female from Gough’s Cave carried mtDNA U8a, which is found in several individuals of the Magdalenian culture in Europe, but not in any other early ancient individuals from Britain.
+The female from Gough's Cave carried mtDNA U8a, which is found in several individuals of the Magdalenian culture in Europe, but not in any other early ancient individuals from Britain.
 A second individual from Kendrick's Cave, a c.
-12,000 BCE male, was found to be genetically similar to the Villabruna cluster, also known as Western Hunter-Gatherer ancestry.
+12,000 BC male, was found to be genetically similar to the Villabruna cluster, also known as Western Hunter-Gatherer ancestry.
 This ancestry is found in later British Mesolithic individuals.
-The Kendrick’s Cave individual's mtDNA U5a2 is also found in several British Mesolithic samples.
+The Kendrick's Cave individual's mtDNA U5a2 is also found in several British Mesolithic samples.
+Most British people have Neanderthal ancestry, dating back 50,000 years or longer.

 Mesolithic population

-Mesolithic Britons were closely related to other Mesolithic people throughout Western Europe.
-This population probably had pale-coloured eyes, lactose intolerance, dark curly or wavy hair and dark to very dark skin.
+British Mesolithic hunter-gatherers, such as the famous Cheddar Man, were closely related to other Mesolithic people throughout Western Europe (the so-called Western Hunter Gatherer cluster) This population probably had blue or green eyes, lactose intolerance, dark hair and dark to very dark skin.
+British Mesolithic people probably contribute negligible ancestry to modern British people.